Nneka (singer): 2012–present: Soul is Heavy and My Fairy Tales

 In March 2012, she appeared on BET 106 and Park Music Matters.
-On the show she performed a live acoustic set with one of Nigeria's best Afro classical acoustic guitarist Clef nite and Black Thought the front man and rapper for the popular hip hop band The Roots.
+On the show she performed a live acoustic set with one of Nigeria's best Afro classical acoustic guitarists Clef nite and Black Thought the front man and rapper for the popular hip hop band The Roots.
 She also made similar appearance on MTV Iggy, with Clef nite on the second acoustic guitar.

 Nneka recorded her album Soul Is Heavy in Nigeria, and the album was released in March 2012.
 Soul is Heavy charted in France, Austria, Germany, Switzerland, and peaked at no. 38 on the UK R&B Albums chart.
 The album's most successful single, "Shining Star", charted at no. 97 on the UK Singles Chart, her second and final song to do so.
-The record received an average critical response, and was awarded a score of 70 on Metacritic.
+The record received an average critical response and was awarded a score of 70 on Metacritic.

 In 2012, Nneka collaborated with American footwear and clothing brand Reebok.
 In May 2013, she appeared on False Idols by Tricky.